Have the short, sharp Spear's newsletter delivered to your inbox each week

 Spear’s Review

-MCKK aims to create a new generation of students who achieve academic excellence, and develop sound leadership skills and a strong sense of individuality.
-The school is a member of the Global Alliance of Leading-Edge Schools, which is led by the Raffles Institution Singapore.
+MCKK aims to create a new generation of students who achieve academic excellence, and who have sound leadership skills and a strong sense of individuality.
+The school is a member of the Global Alliance of Leading-Edge Schools, which is led by the Raffles Institution in Singapore.

 Head teacher